ExplorViz-Archive/explorviz-discovery-agent-update-service/README.md

 # ExplorViz Backend Dummy Extension

 This repository holds a dummy extension for [ExplorViz Backend](https://github.com/ExplorViz/explorviz-backend).
-Use it as a starting point for your future extension.
+Use it as a starting point for your future extension (microservice).

 ## Setup Development / Usage
 1. Clone this repository (e.g. for SSH `git clone git@github.com:ExplorViz/explorviz-backend-extension-dummy.git`)